Whistleblower tells Congress the US is concealing ‘multi-decade’ program that captures UFOs - The Boston Globe

 “It was very brutal and very unfortunate, some of the tactics they used to hurt me both professionally and personally,” he said.

-Rep. Glenn Grothman, R-Wis., chaired the panel's hearing and joked to a packed audience, “Welcome to the most exciting subcommittee in Congress this week.”
-But members of both parties asked Grusch about his study of UFOs and the consequences he faced.
+Republican Representative Glenn Grothman, of Wisconsin, chaired the panel’s hearing and joked to a packed audience, “Welcome to the most exciting subcommittee in Congress this week.”

+There was bipartisan interest in Grusch’s claims and a more sober tone than other recent hearings featuring whistleblowers celebrated by Republicans and criticized by Democrats.
+Lawmakers in both parties asked Grusch about his study of UFOs and the consequences he faced and how they could find out more about the government’s UAP programs.

-“I take it that you’re arguing what we need is real transparency and reporting systems so we can get some clarity on what’s going on out there,” said Rep. Jamie Raskin, D-Md.
+“I take it that you’re arguing what we need is real transparency and reporting systems so we can get some clarity on what’s going on out there,” said Rep. Representative Jamie Raskin, a Maryland Democrat.

 Some lawmakers criticized the Pentagon for not providing more details in a classified briefing or releasing images that could be shown to the public.
 In previous hearings, Pentagon officials showed a video taken from an F-18 military plane that showed an image of one balloon-like shape.